A wonderful Masonic secret.

 This multi-team gala was puzzle-driven, beautifully staged, and wholly interactive.
 It incorporated group challenges, private team experiences, and an auction.

-With The Summons, The Seven Forces introduced a new and exciting format.
+, The Seven Forces introduced a new and exciting format.
 This large scale escape room-style event was unlike any other we’ve played to date.

 The environment was energetic.
 When we weren’t solving puzzles, we were participating in various group activities.
 The dynamics were intriguing and constantly changing.